FlowFuse/flowfuse/docs/user/device-groups.md

 When managing many devices that are intended to run the same [snapshot](./snapshots.md), Device Groups allow you to organise your devices into logical groups.
 These groups can then be set as the target of a [DevOps Pipelines](./devops-pipelines.md).
-This greatly simplifying deployments of the same configuration to one or even hundreds of devices with a single click.
+This greatly simplifies deployments of the same configuration to one or even hundreds of devices with a single click.

 The following requirements apply: